 Black uniformity is bad, but this can vary between units.
 The whole screen looks more blue-gray than black, and there's noticeable blooming around bright objects and significant backlight bleed in the corners.

 Out-of-the-box, the LG 27GN800-B has alright color accuracy, though this may vary between units.
 Most colors are somewhat off, and so is white balance.
 Gamma doesn't follow the curve at all, so most scenes are brighter than they should be.
 Lastly, the color temperature is a bit colder than our target, so scenes have a blue-ish tint.
-There's no 'sRGB' Picture Mode, so we used the 'Gamer 1' setting.

 After calibration, the accuracy is fantastic.
 Any remaining inaccuracies shouldn't be noticeable without a colorimeter.
 Gamma is also much better, though very dark and very bright scenes may still be a bit over-brightened.
 The color temperature is now closer to the target.